Jas667/trade_tracker_express_backend/README.md

 Designed to accept a csv file from TradeZero in order to populate the database with trades.
 The csv file can be uploaded using the API for testing.

+The app is currently deployed to Railway.app and is set up to work as such.
+The older version of the app was designed to run on my localhost, which is what most of the documentation below is based on.
 ## Getting Started

 The instructions will get you a copy of the project up and running on your local machine for development and testing purposes.